-Internet is the worldwide system of the computer networks sometime simply called “The Net” a network of networks in which users at anyone computer can get information from any other computer if they have permission.
+The Internet is the worldwide system of the computer networks sometimes merely called “The Net” a network of networks in which users at any one computer can get information from any other computer if they have permission.

 The internet is a staple in many people’s everyday lives.
-Internet is a great place full of wonderful information, but it is also full of many dangers.
-Today Nihosi.com will give you a few tips on how to be safe on internet.
+The Internet is a great place full of excellent information, but it is also full of many dangers.
+Today Nihosi.com will give you a few tips on how to be safe on

 Use a secure password

 There are many websites we signed up with a

 - Don’t use the easily guessable password.
 It’s not safe to choose the birthday of those close to you or yourself.

 - The longer your password the harder it will be to guess.

 - Recommended 10 characters or more with the mixture of Number, characters, lowercase and uppercase letter.

 - Never use the same password for a different account.

 - Make a habit to change your password every few months.